vault27/Foundation/paloalto.md

 - Automatically discovers and identifies all network-connected devices and constructs a data-rich, dynamically updating inventory
 - When it detects a device vulnerability or anomalous behavior posing a threat, IoT Security notifies administrators
 - Works with Palo Alto Networks next-generation firewalls, logging service, and update server, and optionally with Panorama and integrated third-party products

-## Log forwarding

-Is done to filter and forward logs to external storage and also assign tags.
-Can be done via profile for certain logs and via system settings Cortex Data Lake is also available

-Can be configured for the following logs in Log Forwarding Profiles - Objects > Log Forwarding:

-- Authentication
-- Data Filtering
-- Decryption
-- Traffic
-- Threat
-- Tunnel
-- URL Filtering
-- WildFire Submissions

-You create a profile - and many rules in it - every rule for particular log type (traffic) - in filter you configure which logs will be sent, for example only allow
-All types (other than Panorama) support customization of the message format
-It is configured in Server Profile
-You can control which fields are sent + design + arbitrary text: A threat was detected from $src

-In Profile you configure:

-- Log type
-- Filter
-- Forward method
-    - Panorama
-    - SNMP - SNMP profile
-    - Syslog - Syslog profile
-    - Email - email profile
-    - HTTP - HTTP profile - via POST method - you configure address, TLS...headers...
-- Built-in actions
-    - According to filter above assign or remove a tag to a src address, dst address, User, X-Forwarded address
-    - Configure timeout
-    - Configure registration: Local, remote or Panorama

-All other logs are configured in Device > Log Setting:

-- System
-- Config
-- User-ID
-- HIP Match
-- IP-Tag

-Here you configure the same as for LOg Forwarding Profile: Forward method and filter

-Storage and quota

-- Device > Setup > Management
-- Quota in percentage
-- Max days
-- Predefined reports
-- Log collector status